-8.10.5 Recommendation ITU-T G.666 "Characteristics of PMD compensators and PMD compensating receivers"
+8.10.5 Recommendation ITU-T G.666 "Characteristics of polarization mode dispersion compensators and of receivers that compensate for polarization mode dispersion"

 Recommendation ITU-T G.666 contains parameters and definitions for devices providing polarization mode dispersion (PMD) compensation needed for transmission and detection of optical signals in a system exhibiting high levels of PMD which would otherwise cause unacceptable levels of system outage.
 PMD becomes an increasingly serious problem as the bit rate and the length of optical transmission systems increase.
 As a result, PMD compensation is an important technology for very high rate long distance systems.